progit/progit/en/02-git-basics/01-chapter2.markdown

 	\ No newline at end of file

 This option displays the same information but with a diff directly following each entry.
 This is very helpful for code review or to quickly browse what happened during a series of commits that a collaborator has added.

+Sometimes it's easier to review changes by words than by lines.
+There is a `--word-diff` option available in Git, that you can append to the `git log -p` command to get word diff instead of normal line by line diff.
+Word diff format is quite useless when applied to source code, but it comes in handy when applied to large text files, like books or your dissertation.
+Here is an example:

+	$ git log -U1 --word-diff
+	commit da734f4151c0bf92798edd67fb571f86ab4179e6
+	Author: Jed Hartman <jhartman@google.com>
+	Date:   Tue Mar 19 18:00:35 2013 -0700

+	    Added a missing "in" to a sentence.

+	diff --git a/en/01-chapter2.markdown b/en/01-chapter2.markdown
+	index 879e48c..a992ff3 100644
+	--- a/en/01-chapter2.markdown
+	+++ b/en/01-chapter2.markdown
+	@@ -553,3 +553,3 @@ You may be wondering what the difference is

+	This option adds a nice little ASCII graph showing your branch and merge history, which we can see {+in+} our copy of the Grit project repository:

+As you can see, there is no added and removed lines in this output as in a normal diff.
+Changes are shown inline instead.
+You can see the added word enclosed in `{+ +}` (removed words would have been shown as `[-removed-]`).
+You may also want to reduce the usual three lines context in diff output to only one line, as the context is now words, not lines.
+You can do this with `-U1` as we did in the example above.

 You can also use a series of summarizing options with `git log`.
 For example, if you want to see some abbreviated stats for each commit, you can use the `--stat` option:

 	$ git log --stat